John Cuckney, Baron Cuckney: Business and public service

 After leaving MI5, he worked in the City at stockbroking firm Standard Industrial Group, before joining merchant bank Lazard, where he became the first director to resign in over 100 years.
 He then established Anglo-Eastern Bank with Sir David Alliance, specialising in trade finance between Britain and the Middle East.

 Cuckney was appointed chairman of the Mersey Docks and Harbour Board in 1970, which he restructured and restored to viability following the possibility of insolvency.
 He left in 1972 to become the first chief executive of the Property Services Agency, set up to manage the government's property estate.
 In 1974 he moved to the Crown Agents, which was in financial difficulty following the secondary banking crisis of 1973–1975.
 He joined as chairman and separated out the military sales arm as International Military Services (a Ministry of Defence company), which he also became chairman of and served until 1985.
 He left the Crown Agents in 1978, and briefly joined the Port of London Authority before being knighted.

 He subsequently became director and/or chairman of various companies, including travel company Thomas Cook, Midland Bank, tea company Brooke Bond, engineering firm John Brown, helicopter manufacturer Westland, Royal Insurance, Investors in Industry (later 3i), pharmaceutical company Glaxo, and Orion Publishing Group.

+In 1991 he received an Honorary Doctorate from the University of Bath.